ThemeMountain/docs/source/_sartre/sections/spacing.blade.md

 ## Spacer - Full Width

-Same as the Boxed one, only that the wrapper doesn't have a container inside - it just houses the Spacer directly.
+Same as the Boxed one, only that the wrapper doesn't have a container inside - it just houses the Spacer directly, so you can use it to create vertical space in the same colour as the email body.

 ## Divider - Boxed